Update for the rolling changes coming MAR-023

 For the Rigs, a Hyperspatial Rig will always shave 4-5 seconds of your total warp time, while any kind of Astronautics Rig will change the reapproach time by less than that, so the Rigs should always be Hyperspatials.

 The Lowslots are a little bit more nuanced.
-Just straight up going for reapproach speed a 4 / 2 split of Overdrives / Inertials gives the highest base speed (I considered Nanofibers but they are worse because of stacking penalties).
+Just straight up going for reapproach speed a 3 / 3 split of Overdrives / Inertials gives the highest base speed (I considered Nanofibers but they are worse because of stacking penalties).
 Each Hyperspatial will generally save you about 1.5 seconds in warp time, while the last Overdrive will give you about 1.5 seconds as well if you spawn at 15km, gradually decreasing.
-If you assume that the mean spawn distance is 10km and the standard deviation is 2.5km (My assumption, I would love to see actual data on that) then this will result in about 0.7 seconds on average – clearly a single Hyperspatial is ok.
-For the second one the time delta at 15km is already 3 seconds and the average is about 1.5, making either option a good choice.
+If you assume that the mean spawn distance is 10km and the standard deviation is 2.5km (My assumption, I would love to see actual data on that) then this will result in about 0.7 seconds on average – so Hyperspatial or Overdrive don’t make much of a difference in the total time from undock to jumping back.
 I went with the Overdrive because I think reapproaching might be a little bit more important.

 Neuts / Smartbombs